• Features

 Done! 👌

-You've created light switch data model, started the REST server and tested this model using the built-in test framework.
+You've created light switch data model and tested it.

 • On This Page